Outcome

 Daily exercise, as medically indicated, and fresh air are also important.

 Orthomolecular physicians urge immediate nutritional intervention before biological damage becomes more difficult to reverse.
-While some patients recover within days, for most improvement is slower.
-It can take months or, in some cases, years for the first signs of recovery to become apparent, though after that point, progress is generally steady.
-Optimal recovery typically emerges in approximately one third the timespan of the individual’s illness, with many patients eventually feeling better, both mentally and physically than before they became ill.
+They find that while some acute patients recover within days, for most improvement is slower.
+It can take months or, in some cases, years for the first signs of recovery to become apparent, but then progress becomes generally steady.
+Optimal recovery typically emerges in approximately one third the timespan of the individual's illness.
+Many patients eventually feel better, both mentally and physically, than before they became ill.

-Warning: Therapy must be tailored to individual biochemical requirements, including contraindications.
-If you need treatment for schizophrenia, or any other medical condition, consult a knowledgeable physician.
+Warning: This is a very brief overview.
+Actual therapy must be tailored to individual biochemical requirements, including contraindications.
+So if you need treatment for schizophrenia, or any other medical condition, consult a knowledgeable physician.
 In some cases, this will be an orthomolecular or other nutritionally-oriented physician.
-For further info, see: Natural Healing for Schizophrenia, available from boragebooks.com